outis1one/ubuntu-post-install/README.md

 - **Password manager** - 1Password, Bitwarden, etc.
 - **Encrypted USB drive** - Store at another physical location

-**Note on Dropbox:** Works but has broader data access policies.
-Consider alternatives.

 ### Restoring Files on Another Computer

 If you need to decrypt your cloud-backed files on a new machine: